linyimin-bupt/shell-learning/docs/Part-4-Commands/Chapter-12-filtera-commandsand-program.md

 - Another useful option is -0,in combination with `find -print0 or grep -lz`.This allows handing arguments containing whitespace or quotes.
 - THe -P option to xargs permits running processes in parallel.This speeds up execution in a machie with a multicore CPU.

+### Time and Date Commands

+- date

+Simply invoked, `date` prints date and time to stdout.Where this command gets interesting is in its formatting nad parsing options.

+- time

+Outputs verbose timing statistics for executing a command.

+- touch

+Utility for updating access/modification times of a file to current system time or other specified time, but also useful for creating a new file

+- at

+The `at` job control command executes a given set of commands at a specified time.Superficially,it resembles `cron`,however,`at` is chiefly useful for one-time execution of a command set.

+Using either the -f option or input redirection(<), `at` reads a command list from a file.

+- batch

+The `batch` job control command is similar to `at`, but it runs a command when the system load drop down.

+- sleep

+This is the shell equivalent of a wait loop.It pauses for a specified number of seconds,doing nothing.It can be useful for timing or processes running in the backgroud, checking for a specific event every so often.

+- usleep

+Microsleep.This is the same as `sleep`, but "sleep" in microsecond interval.It can be used for fine-grained timing, or for polling an ongoing process at very frequent interval.